filecoin-project/filecoin-docs/docs/get-started/lotus/multisig.md

 where the `bafy2bzaceajm2mghc5rludlbcr3bnpqgcz5m6gmldq6ycrc4trkejz36tnrqe` is the `messageID` and `0` is the transaction id.

-Other signers can approved the messages by running:
+Other signers can use `lotus msig approve` to approve the messages:

 ```bash
 lotus msig approve walletAddress transactionID proposerAddress destinationAddress value